-How Ally Bank CDs Rates Compare to Other Banks
+How Ally CD Rates Compare to Other Banks

 Ally Bank offers some of the highest rates when it comes to savings accounts, including CDs.
-As you can see in the following table, its rates aren’t the very highest, although they compete with some big names in the financial world like Capital One and Marcus by Goldman Sachs.
+As you can see in the table below, its rates aren’t necessarily at the very top, although they typically compete with some big names in the financial world, like Capital One and Marcus by Goldman Sachs.

-What Ally offers that these competitors don’t is the ability to earn according to balance tiers on certain accounts.
-The rates you see below for Capital One and Marcus apply to all balances, while Ally offers more favorable rates to those with larger amounts of money.
+What Ally can offer that many of its competitors don’t is the ability to earn according to balance tiers on certain accounts.
+The rates you see below for Capital One and Marcus apply to all balances, while Ally (in some cases) offers more favorable rates to those with larger amounts of money.

 Just remember that Ally Bank doesn’t have any physical branches you can visit to open or manage an account.
 You’ll have to be comfortable managing your money virtually to take advantage of Ally’s excellent rates.